-Restorative Justice (RJ) is a process whereby all the parties with a stake in a particular offence come together to resolve collectively how to deal with the aftermath of the offence.
+Restorative Justice (RJ) seeks to resolve conflict by having all parties involved come together to reach an agreement.
 It is a different way of thinking about crime and conflict.

 RJ focuses on holding the offender accountable in a more meaningful way.
 It repairs the harm caused by the offence, helps to reintegrate the offender into the community and helps to achieve a sense of healing for both the victim and the community.

-RJ Conferences and Circles are some of the tools used in Restorative Justice.
+Restorative Justice Conferences and Circles are some of the tools used in RJ.
 A victim may meet with the offender face to face in a Victim/Offender Conference, or with the Offender and persons from the larger community in a Family Group/Community Conference.
 A Healing and Talking Circle can also be held to focus on a common concern in order to aid in healing.
 A Sentencing Circle can also be used to arrive at a sentencing plan for an offender.

 Vision Statement: The National Restorative Justice Policy is a pathway for transformation to a more secure, just, cohesive and peaceful Jamaican society.